 Don't miss the chance to explore one of the first places in Malta to be inhabited by man © Frank Vincentz, Wikimedia Commons

-This natural cave (pronounced Ar Dalam and meaning the ‘Cave of Darkness’) was one of the first places in Malta to be inhabited by man.
-There were people here by 5200BC and the cave gives its name to the islands’ earliest archaeological phase.
+This natural cave (pronounced Ar Dalam and meaning the ‘Cave of Darkness’) was one of the first places in Maltato be inhabited by humans who arrived on the islands in the 6th millennium BC.
 The presence of these early people is known from human remains, animal bones in rubbish pits and pottery.
 The pots have simple geometric decoration made by etching into the wet clay and are of the same style seen in Sicily during this era, suggesting that the first Maltese came from the neighbouring island 93km away.

 Caves of Gadimë, Kosovo